matman26/matman26.github.io/_posts/2022-02-05-weaponizing-git-for-netdevops.markdown

 ```

-Since all operations you do on git need to first pass through your local repository,
+Since all operations you do on Git need to first pass through your local repository,
 you can be sure that the performance of commits, branches and merges is only limited
 by your filesystem; you don't need to consult any external server over the network
 to do any of these, so they happen really fast.